lucendio/lecture-devops-infos/content/tutorials/publish-container-images-from-pipeline.md

 ## Tasks

 1. Adjust the existing `Containerfile` if necessary
-2. Define pipeline job to build and publish a container image in a container image registry of your choosing
+2. Define pipeline jobs that build and publish a container image in a container image registry of your choosing
 3. Verify the result by pulling the image from the registry into the local workspace and start a container based on that image